Icicle Seafood Injury Claims

 If you have questions about your rights to benefits and compensation under the Jones Act, contact an experienced maritime injury lawyer to discuss your claim.

 Icicle, like all other Jones Act employers, owes a duty to their crewmen to provide a safe place to work.
 Crewmen must be properly trained in their jobs and properly supervised while working aboard a fish processing vessel.
 Proper equipment must be provided to the crewman to do his or her assigned job tasks, and that equipment must be properly designed and maintained to prevent avoidable injuries.
 Almost all injuries aboard fish processing vessels or catcher boats are preventable if proper training, equipment, and supervision is provided.

 Preexisting injuries are not a defense to a Jones Act negligence claim.
 Federal maritime law also employs a system of comparative fault that recognizes there may be more than one cause of an injury accident.

 Fish processors who work as crewmen on Alaska fishing vessels who are injured at work are also entitled to claim damages for maintenance and cure benefits.
 Cure is payment of all reasonable and necessary medical expenses associated or related to a ship board injury so long as the treatment is curative in nature.
 Maintenance is a daily living allowance paid to injured crewmen and fish processors while they are recovering from their injuries.
 Maintenance and cure are no fault remedies; you do not have to prove fault to receive maintenance and cure benefits.

-Beard and his partners at Johnson Beard & Trueb PC are maritime injury and Jones Act lawyers.
+Beard and his partners at Trueb & Beard, LLC are maritime injury and Jones Act lawyers.
 They have over 75 years of combined experience and have been focused on representing injured fishermen and fish processors.
 They have successfully represented hundreds of injured crewmen.
-To discuss your case, contact Johnson Beard & Trueb PC at 1-800-621-1091.
+To discuss your case, contact Trueb & Beard, LLC at 1-800-621-1091.